Donny van de Beek: International career

 Van de Beek played youth international football for the Netherlands at under-17, under-19, under-20 and under-21 levels.
 On 11 September 2013, Van de Beek made his debut for the under-17 team against Germany.
 He was part of the squad that managed to reach the final of the 2014 UEFA European Under-17 Championship after defeating Scotland in the semi-final.
 However, they finished runners-up to England.

 On 14 November 2017, Van de Beek made his senior international debut against Romania in a friendly match.
 He appeared in both games in the 2019 UEFA Nations League Finals as a substitute, as the Netherlands defeated England 3–1 but lost to Portugal in the final 1–0.
 He scored his first international goal on 14 October 2020 in a 1–1 away draw against Italy in the UEFA Nations League.

-On 8 June 2021, Van De Beek was forced to withdraw from the Netherlands’ squad for the Euro 2020 campaign just days before the tournament got under way.
+On 8 June 2021, Van De Beek was forced to withdraw from the Netherlands' squad for the Euro 2020 tournament just days before the tournament got under way.
 It was disclosed by the Dutch FA that Van de Beek had been battling through injury and as a result, he had trained away from the main squad.
 It was confirmed that he could not recover in time and would withdraw from the Netherlands' squad entirely.